 A student wishing to change his or her major after officially declaring a major should recognize that the hours completed for the initial major may not be applicable to the new major, which may delay the student's progress toward graduation.
-Hence, students should take advantage of the educational guidance offered by advisors, administrative officers, the catalog, and the What-if Analysis in CAPP (Curriculum Advising and Program Planning), the online degree audit program, before changing majors.
+Hence, students should take advantage of the educational guidance offered by advisors, administrative officers, the catalog, and the online degree evaluation program, before changing majors.
 To change a major the student must complete the online change of major form.
 The chair of the department of the new major will assign the student an advisor.